 Rule

-Long hair should be tied up or clipped.
-Having hair float in the bath is absolutely unacceptable.
+Long hair must be tied up with a rubber band or clip.
+Floating hair in the bath is absolutely unacceptable.

 Method